danielbrito91/AudioMAE-COVID/README.md

 bash pretrain_audioset2M.sh
 ```
 ### 4. Fine-tuning on AudioSet-2M and AudioSet-20K
-For Finetuning from an AuioSet-pretrained model.
-Please use your own pretrained model from the previous step or download our pre-trained [ckpt](https://drive.google.com/file/d/1ni_DV4dRf7GxM8k-Eirx71WP9Gg89wwu/view?usp=share_link) and put it under ./ckpt/.
+For fine-tuning from an AudioSet-pretrained model on COVID-19 data: Please use your own pretrained model or download the pre-trained [ckpt](https://drive.google.com/file/d/1ni_DV4dRf7GxM8k-Eirx71WP9Gg89wwu/view?usp=share_link) and put it under ./ckpt/.
 Please use the script submit_ft_mask_bal.sh by
 ```
 bash submit_ft_mask_bal.sh 2e-4 0.2 0.2 ./ckpt/pretrained.pth"
 ```
+**Note**: Our COVID-19 experiments use 60 epochs with learning rate 2e-4 on demographically balanced datasets (1,000-2,000 samples after stratification).

+### Original Fine-tuning on AudioSet-2M and AudioSet-20K

 This will perform weighted distributed sampling on the unbalanded Audioset to fine-tuned the model with class-balanced data for 100 epochs.
 The resulting mAP on the AudioSet should be around 47.3.
 We provide our finetuned checkpoint at [here](https://drive.google.com/file/d/18EsFOyZYvBYHkJ7_n7JFFWbj6crz01gq/view?usp=share_link).
 An example log of finetuning is as follows:
 ```
 [07:10:32.717347] log_dir: /checkpoint/berniehuang/experiments/419909